20 Best Podcasts in Spanish: Improve Your Listening Skills

 The site is constantly updated with new podcasts on topics ranging from news to history, sports to technology – so there’s always something fresh for you!

-There are also options for beginners, intermediate learners and advanced speakers via the difficulty rating system.
-This assigns each podcast one star (beginner), two stars (intermediate) or three stars (advanced).
+There are options for beginners, intermediate learners, and advanced speakers via the difficulty rating system.
+This assigns each podcast one star (beginner), two stars (intermediate), or three stars (advanced).

-Through this method, they will improve their conversational skills by listening to great, original material suitable for all levels.
+Through this method, they will improve their conversational skills and Spanish fluency by listening to great, original material suitable for all levels.

 So there we have it.
 We picked out 20 of the best podcasts for learning Spanish.
-Now you just need to pick one!
+Now you just need to pick one and get started learning Spanish with Spanish audio and free transcripts.

-Learning a new language can be daunting, but podcasts are an easy and fun way to get started.
-Spanish is the second most spoken language in the world so it’s important for everyone to learn how to speak some basic phrases!
+Learning a foreign language can be daunting, but podcasts to learn Spanish are an easy and fun way to get started.
+Spanish is the second most spoken language in the world so it’s important for everyone to learn some basic phrases.

-So, if your goal is to improve your conversational skills, or even just to add some entertainment to your daily routine, give one of these podcasts a try today.
-We’re confident that after listening regularly over time, you’ll find yourself more engaged with the Spanish language.
+If your goal is to improve your conversational skills, or even just to add some entertainment to your daily routine, give one of these podcasts a try today.
+We're confident that after listening to entertaining Spanish audio, you'll find yourself more engaged with the Spanish language.